codeforamerica/sms_mta/README.md

 A work-in-progress SMS texting application to get bus times based off of the Macon Transit Authority's schedule.

-Since no real-time bus or individual quarter-mile stop data is currently available, and the MTA has a 90% on-time percentage, the app will use pre-existing schedules from [the MTA's website](http://www.mta-mac.com/schedules.html).
+Since no real-time bus data or individual quarter-mile stop data is currently available, and the MTA has a 90% on-time percentage, the app will use pre-existing schedules from [the MTA's website](http://www.mta-mac.com/schedules.html).